aws-samples/the-aws-step-functions-workshop/content/module-9/step-2/index.en.md

 });
 ```

-You can see in this short snippet:
+This snippet contains:

-- The machine definition named `PassState`, which is a `Pass` State.
+- A machine definition named `PassState`, which is a `pass` state.
-- The State Machine’s logical name, `MyStateMachine`.
+- The state machine’s logical name: `MyStateMachine`.
-- The machine definition is used as the State Machine definition.
+- The machine definition is set as the StateMachine definition.
-- The State Machine Type is set as `EXPRESS` because `StepFunctionsRestApi` will only allow a Synchronous Express state machine.
+- The StateMachineType is set as `EXPRESS`. `StepFunctionsRestApi` will only allow a Synchronous Express state machine.

+#### Review the API Gateway REST API definition
-Next we will use StepFunctionsRestApi construct to create the API Gateway REST API with required permissions and default input/output mapping.
-This is a higher level construct which does a lot of things behind the scenes and integrates state machine with the API Gateway.
+Next we will use `StepFunctionsRestApi` construct to create the API Gateway REST API with required permissions and default input/output mapping.
+This is a high level construct which contains many pre-defined configurations.
+We can use this definition to create an integration  between the state machine and API Gateway.

 ```bash
 const api = new apigateway.StepFunctionsRestApi(this, 'StepFunctionsRestApi', { stateMachine: stateMachine });
 ```

+#### Put it together
-In the AWS CDK project you created, edit the file containing the definition of the stack to look like the code below.
-You'll recognize the definitions of the Step Functions state machine and the API Gateway from above.
+In the AWS CDK project, replace the contents of the `lib/stepfunctions-rest-api-stack.ts` file with the code below.
+You'll recognize the definitions of the Step Functions state machine and the API Gateway.

-Update `lib/stepfunctions-rest-api-stack.ts` to read as follows.

 ```bash
 import * as cdk from 'aws-cdk-lib';